How Important Is It to Promise to Tell the Truth in Marriage?

-Do you know yours and your spouse’s 2 Money Personalities?
+Do you know your and your spouse’s 2 Money Personalities?
 Get those dialed in and then learn how to appreciate them.
 Every single one has strengths!

 Love your spouse for who they are instead of putting your spouse down for what they aren’t.
-And you WON’T be one of those statistics mentioned above.
+Do this, and you WON’T be one of those statistics mentioned above.

 TODAY – go to your spouse, put your arm around them and tell them how much you appreciate their God-given Money Personalities and give a few examples of WHY you appreciate them!